 Mathematics and Statistics

-I'm a statistical data modeller, developing and appying models in the area of environmental epidemiology.
+I'm a statistical data modeller, developing and appying models in the area of climate impacts and environmental epidemiology.
 I have a particular interest in climate change and health and a strong background n weather and climate applications.
 Current topics include:

-• Models for the synergy between temperature and air quality on human health
+• Models for the synergy between temperature and other hazards (such as air quality) on human health

 • Integrating probabilistic health risk predictions into early warning systems